 - 4.1.1.
 Effectiveness of Registration Statement; Rule 430A Information.
 The Registration Statement has become effective not later than 5:00 p.m., Eastern time, on the date of this Agreement or such later date and time as shall be consented to in writing by you, and, at each of the Closing Date and any Option Closing Date, no stop order suspending the effectiveness of the Registration Statement or any post-effective amendment thereto has been issued under the Securities Act, no order preventing or suspending the use of any Preliminary Prospectus or the Prospectus has been issued and no proceedings for any of those purposes have been instituted or are pending or, to the Company's knowledge, contemplated by the Commission.
 The Company has complied with each request (if any) from the Commission for additional information.
 The Prospectus containing the Rule 430A Information shall have been filed with the Commission in the manner and within the time frame required by Rule 424(b) (without reliance on Rule 424(b)(8)) or a post-effective amendment providing such information shall have been filed with, and declared effective by, the Commission in accordance with the requirements of Rule 430A. - 4.1.2.
 FINRA Clearance.
 On or before the date of this Agreement, the Representative shall have received clearance from FINRA as to the amount of compensation allowable or payable to the Underwriters as described in the Registration Statement. - 4.1.3.
 Exchange Stock Market Clearance.
-On the Closing Date, the Firm Shares shall have been approved for listing on the Exchange, subject only to official notice of issuance.
-On the first Option Closing Date (if any), the Option Shares shall have been approved for listing on the Exchange, subject only to official notice of issuance.
+On the Closing Date, the Firm Shares and the shares of Common Stock underlying the Warrants shall have been approved for listing on the Exchange, subject only to official notice of issuance.
+On the first Option Closing Date (if any), the Option Shares and the shares underlying the Option Warrants shall have been approved for listing on the Exchange, subject only to official notice of issuance.